trizist/aistudio-samples/deep-learning-in-ais/super_resolution/README.md

 ```
  ## Setup

- For the memory requirements, we suggest to have **at least 4GB of RAM, as well as 4GB for GPU dedicated RAM.**
+ For memory requirements, we recommend **at least 4GB of RAM and 4GB of dedicated GPU RAM**.

  Similar configurations for a CPU-only experiment will work, but we do not recommend due to the excessive training time.